-“Introducing regular exercises into your skin-care routine will help strengthen and tone the muscles through repetitive movement.
+“Introducing regular strengthening exercises into your skin-care routine will help strengthen and tone the muscles through repetitive movement.
 This will provide a healthy scaffold and base for the surrounding tissues and skin,” explains FaceGym senior global training and development manager Sophie Perry.
 “Increased blood flow and oxygen will help plump and hydrate internally to improve the appearance of fine lines and wrinkles.”

 Posture plays a big role, and regular neck exercises can improve posture.
 Alo Moves face yoga instructor Koko Hayashi notes that poor posture pulls the neck, face and tongue down.
 “When the tongue is not on the palate and flat, the neck (especially the skin under the chin) gets saggy, which causes extra skin and horizontal wrinkles on the neck,” she explains.
 “So by stretching the neck and tongue muscles, it will be easier for you to keep your tongue up and flat whenever your face is resting.”
-She adds that when the body and tongue are in good posture, it’s less likely to result in shallow lines.
-“You should also try to keep your shoulders down whenever you notice they’re up, such as while working at a desk.”
+This idea also coexists nicely with the mewing trend that many celebrities have latched on to, in which they position their tongue on against the roof of their mouth for a more sculpted jaw appearance.

-Licking the ceiling
+Exercise: licking the ceiling

 To begin, “Keep your head above your butt, spine straight, open your chest and push your shoulders down,” says Hayashi.
 Then close your eyes and look upward, feeling a big stretch on the neck.
 “Stick out your pointy tongue toward the ceiling (imagine you are trying to lick the ceiling),” says Hayashi.
 “Keep the pose for 10 seconds while keeping the chin relaxed.
 If you have to cause chin tension, touch the chin to relax it.”
 Once finished, slowly come back and stretch the back of the neck.

-Kiss the sky
+Exercise: kiss the sky

 For this exercise, “sit up straight and gently turn your head to the left and look upwards diagonally.
 Pout to the sky and hold for five seconds,” says Perry.
 “For best results, be sure to do 10 reps on each side.”